RealBirdMan91/PostgreSQL/postgres.md

 ## ORDER BY

-The keywords `ORDER BY` can be used to sort records by a specific column order. he default is by ascending order, with the keyword `DESC` the order can be changed to descending.
+The keywords `ORDER BY` can be used to sort records by a specific column order.
+The default is by ascending order, with the keyword `DESC` the order can be changed to descending.

 ```SQL
 SELECT *